 S275 steel gets its name from the specific mechanical properties it must meet which is the minimum yield strength of 275N/mm².
 Its tensile strength must range from 370 MPa – 530 MPa.
 Because of these properties S275 is a popular choice when building bridges or buildings as it is also a low cost material.

 On the other end of the spectrum are the deep drawing grades of steel which typically contain less than 0.025% Carbon.
-This makes them much more ductile than other grades and makes them far more suitable for applications where severe deformation is required.
+This makes them much more ductile than other grades and makes them far more suitable for perforated steel applications where severe deformation is required.

-Whilst heavy, steel is strong and low cost which can make it a desirable material for small architectural or balustrading projects.
+Whilst heavy, steel is strong and low cost which can make it a desirable material for small perforated steel architectural or balustrading projects.
 Despite the weight, the material is much cheaper and can be coated subsequently to provide a layer of protection against corrosion, the flipside of this is any damage to the coating will render the panel susceptible to corrosion and large panels can be very difficult to fit.

 DC01, or CR1, is the most widely available steel and most suitable for general purpose engineering applications.
 We often perforate coils of this and can recoil or blank to cut-to-size sheets.

 Perforated galv is another common type of steel we perforate.
-Offering some protection against corrosion it is still a cheap alternative to stainless steels or aluminiums and when painted provides an additional layer of protection.
+Offering some protection against corrosion it is still a cheap alternative to stainless steels or aluminium and when painted provides an additional layer of protection.

 Perforated pre-coated steel is very common within the cladding industry and similarly to galv, provides some level of protection against corrosion whilst also being available in a range of colours.
 This is very commonly run from coil and then recoiled internally so that it may be profiled at a later stage.